 – Laal Maans

-You cannot talk about Rajasthani dishes without mentioning local’s favourite – Laal Maas.
-This spicy dish gets its colour from the fiery red chillies.
-Best served with bajra rotis and a glass of Chaach, you’ll feel sleepy because of high calorie intake.
+You cannot talk about Rajasthani dishes without mentioning the local’s favorite – Laal Maas.
+This spicy dish gets its color from the fiery red chilies.
+Best served with bajra rotis and a glass of Chaach, you’ll feel sleepy because of high-calorie intake.

 2. Vibrant Gujarat

-Gujarati people mostly prefer vegetarian cooking and their cuisine is a delectable and lip smacking.
-To taste the excellent vegetarian Gujarati cuisine, is to have a Thali Meal – the ultimate delightful vegetarian fare.
-The traditional Gujarati Thali is one of the best ways to know the Gujarati Cuisine.
+Gujarati people mostly prefer vegetarian cooking and their cuisine is delectable and lip-smacking.
+To taste the excellent vegetarian Gujarati cuisine is to have a Thali Meal – the ultimate delightful vegetarian fare.
+The traditional Gujarati Thali is one of the best ways to know Gujarati Cuisine.
 Beside the thali meal here two of its best dishes:

 A fermented batter derived dish from rice and chickpea splits.

 Again a traditional Gujarati Dish.
 But the only way I would like to recommend is to get a “thali”.
 You’ll get all the varieties in one thali (plate).

 Famous Indian food of Southern India

 Appam is an amazing food from Southern India.
 Not once did I devoid myself of the pleasure of its company.
 It’s got a soft and thick center and a paper-thin outside.
 It’s basically a rice pancake which you can pair with almost anything and it will still steal the spotlight.
 In a typical Southern stew, you’ll find chunks of chicken or meat bathed in a beautifully spiced and dreamy coconut gravy.